bloomsburyai/cape-frontend/README.md

 # cape-frontend
 This package provides a management UI for Cape and the API documentation.

+Frontend demo is [here](http://bloomsbury.ai/landing.html) (only works if you already launched a Backend).

 ## Modifying the frontend

 To make changes to the frontend (mainly done with node.js and vue.js) :